Hi! I’m Carissa.

-• social media content ideation, strategy, and production
+social media content strategy

-• event planning processes and execution support
+event planning processes and execution support

-check out my social platforms, where I’m exploring new creative ideas and developing my portfolio in real time.
+Let’s Connect!check out my social platforms, where I’m exploring new creative ideas and developing my portfolio in real time.

 these are a few of my favorite things, gallery style: